 I don’t know about you, but if you’re like me, you’ve been struggling with the festive season.
 It feels wrong to be happy, and anytime I start feeling festive, I immediately feel guilty.
 I don’t think I am the only one feeling this way, as anytime I see people marketing things on TV or talking about good news, it’s always precipitated by some note about COVID.
 To see people discussing the disease and then shifting to holiday stuff is quite strange, like a caroler on a burning street.
-But that said, what greater image is there than a person fighting for some form of optimism despite a chaotic landscape.
+But that said, what greater image is there than a person fighting for some form of optimism despite a chaotic landscape?
 Not undermining what is going on, simply trying to find some light within it.
 Now I should say, this time last year, I decided to try on optimism by telling everyone that 2020 was going to be an incredible year.
-That sentiment didn’t really work out the way anyone thought it would, in fact, it completely backfired in every possible way.
-But I am still determined to find some joy this season, and one thing which brought me happiness was the bizarre and fantastic Anna and the Apocalypse.
+Wow did that ever backfire in every possible regard.
+That said, I am still determined to find some joy this season, and one thing which brought me happiness was the bizarre and fantastic Anna and the Apocalypse.
 It might be the perfect film for our current season and era, as it’s a cheery musical which takes place in the middle of a zombie apocalypse.
 Talk about light in the dark.

 “Certain death is so much fun”